About

 Music

 When I was a small kid, I think about the same time when I started working on the comics, I followed music lessons under the impulse of my parents.
-As far as I can remember I got as far as one year of piano lessons after some years of general music theory, and although I performed not poorly at all I decided to quit.
+As far as I can remember I got as far as one year of piano lessons after some years of general music theory, and although I performed not poorly at all, I decided to quit.
 My next attempt at something musical was much later, around 1995.
 I decided to have a try at electronic music.
-At that time, the ‘MOD’ format was quite popular and I got my hands on a program to make MOD songs with up to 32 channels.
+At that time, the ‘MOD’ tracker format was quite popular and I got my hands on a program to make MOD songs with up to 32 channels.
 I ended up making a whole bunch of songs, all of them quite different, and some of them pretty awful.
 In the end however I did make some decent songs, but lack of time and problems with the software gradually made an end to this project in 1998.
-You can hear some samples and a few complete songs on the music page.
+You can hear some samples and download an album with complete songs on the music page.

 Art